Generic Name: histrelin (implant) (his TREL in)

-While lying on your back, your arm will be positioned with your elbow bent and held still while the implant is inserted.
 The skin of your upper arm will be treated with a numbing medicine to keep you from feeling pain during the insertion.
-Once your arm is numb, your doctor will use a scalpel to cut a small incision where the implant will be inserted.
+Your doctor will use a scalpel to cut a small incision where the implant will be inserted.

 The histrelin implant is inserted using a special tool that pushes the implant into place through the incision in your skin.
 After injecting the implant and removing the insertion tool, your doctor will then feel your arm to make sure the implant has been correctly placed.

 The incision in your skin may be closed with stitches or surgical strips.
 Follow your doctor's instructions about caring for the incision and keeping it bandaged and clean until it heals completely.
 Keep your arm dry for at least 24 hours.